 Watching the water supply

-There are two groups that keep close tabs on our state’s water supply.
-The Water Supply Availability Committee (WSAC) is a team of experts from state and national agencies who meet monthly to review data and discuss potential water shortages.
-If challenging conditions are identified or projected, they will bring the information to the Executive Water Emergency Committee (EWEC).
-This committee is made of policy leaders who discuss the possibility of hardship in the affected areas.
-If conditions warrant, EWEC can recommend an emergency drought declaration.
+The status of our water supplies was the focus of the July 7 Water Supply Availability Committee (WSAC) meeting.
+This committee is a team of experts from state and national agencies who meet monthly to review data and discuss potential water shortages.
+While there are dry areas, WSAC concluded that statewide supply conditions are OK and decided not to convene the Executive Water Emergency Committee (EWEC).
+EWEC is made of state agency leaders with a stake in water supplies and they can recommend that the governor consider an emergency drought declaration.

 Status of supplies

 Weather impacts | Over the past two weeks, precipitation has been about normal statewide – within 1.5 inches of average.
 But the coast and northeast parts of the state, already dry from spring, have stayed on the below-average side.
 Average statewide temperatures for the past 14 days have stayed within 0 to 4 degrees above normal.
 Water use is declining due to more moderate temperatures compared to last month.
 In Seattle, the city’s public utility reports that daily demand is down nearly 50 million gallons per day from last year.